Edward Both

-Edward Thomas Both, OBE (26 April 1908 – 18 November 1987) was an Australian inventor credited with the development of a number of medical, military and general-purpose inventions.
-These included a low-cost "iron lung", a humidicrib, the first portable electrocardiograph and the "visitel" – a forerunner to the modern fax machine.
-His inventions gained him an OBE in 1940, and his work led to Both being given the moniker of the "Edison of Australia".
+Edward Thomas "Ted" Both, OBE (26 April 1908 – 18 November 1987) was an Australian inventor credited with the development of a number of medical, military, and general-purpose inventions.
+He was assisted by his brother, Donald Both, and together the brothers ran their company Both Equipment Limited, located in Adelaide, South Australia.
+These included a low-cost "iron lung" which was dubbed the Both Cabinet Respirator, a humidicrib, the first portable electrocardiograph and the "visitel" – a forerunner to the modern fax machine.
+His inventions gained him an OBE in 1940, and his work led to Both being given the moniker "Edison of Australia".

-Early life
+Early life and education

-Edward Both was born to James Alexander Both and Lucy Victoria (née Thomas) in the town of Caltowie, (near Jamestown) in South Australia.
-His parents had five children, of which Edward Both was the eldest.
-He was schooled in the local area, attending Caltowie Public and Jamestown High schools, and proved to be a good student – sufficiently so that when he was sixteen Both began studying at the Physics Department at the University of Adelaide.
+The son of James Alexander Both (1869-1952), known as "Alex", and Lucy Victoria Both (1875-1953), née Thomas, Edward Thomas Both was born at Caltowie, (near Jamestown) in South Australia, on 26 April 1908.
+His parents had five children, of which Edward (known as "Ted") was the eldest, and his brother, Donald James Ross Both (1914-2005), known as "Don", their third son, was the youngest of the five children.

+Both was schooled in the local area, attending Caltowie Public and Jamestown High schools, and proved to be a good student, sufficiently so that when he was sixteen Both began studying at the Physics Department at the University of Adelaide.
 There he caught the attention of Kerr Grant, a physics professor, who subsequently appointed him as his personal assistant.

-In 1932 an electrocardiograph (ECG) developed by Both impressed Grant, and as a result Grant had a facility installed next to the University where Both could design and produce medical equipment.
+In 1932 an electrocardiograph (ECG) developed by Both impressed Grant, and as a result Grant had a facility installed next to the university where Both could design and produce medical equipment.